MephistoDevelop/battleship/README.md

 ![screenshot](./battleship.gif)

-Javascript with Webpack project testes with Jest Library from [The Odin Project curriculum](https://www.theodinproject.com/courses/javascript/lessons/working-with-apis)
+Javascript with Webpack project using Test  Driven Development with Jest tests following the instructions from [The Odin Project web page](https://www.theodinproject.com/courses/javascript/lessons/working-with-apis)

 ## Built With: